aadityachapagain/aadityachapagain.github.io/_posts/useeffect-in-react-a-biginners-guide.md

 ## Tips and Tricks on using useEffect effectively:

-- Use it for handling side effects: useEffects is designed to handle side effects and you should only use it that way.If you need to modify the state of your component, you should use useState instead.
+- **Use it for handling side effects**: useEffects is designed to handle side effects and you should only use it that way.If you need to modify the state of your component, you should use useState instead.

-- Seperate concerns: Use multiple useEffect hooks to separate unrelated side effects.
+- **Seperate concerns**: Use multiple useEffect hooks to separate unrelated side effects.
 This makes your code easier to understand and maintain.

-- Optimize performance: Be mindful of the dependencies you pass to useEffect.
+- **Optimize performance**: Be mindful of the dependencies you pass to useEffect.
 Provide an array of dependencies that accurately represent when the effect should be executed to avoid unnecessary updates.

-- Avoid infinite loops: When using a state variable as a dependency, make sure your effect does not cause an infinite loop by updating that state variable on every render.
+- **Avoid infinite loops**: When using a state variable as a dependency, make sure your effect does not cause an infinite loop by updating that state variable on every render.

-- Don't forget the cleanup: Always provide a cleanup function when your side effect requires it to avoid memory leaks and unexpected behavior.
+- **Don't forget the cleanup**: Always provide a cleanup function when your side effect requires it to avoid memory leaks and unexpected behavior.